AstroMined/debtonator/docs/adr/compliance/adr014_implementation_checklist.md

    - ○ Update each service individually
    - ○ Maintain thorough test coverage during refactoring
    - ○ Implement service integration for newly created repositories

+## Implementation Priorities

+Based on the current state of the repositories and ADR-014 implementation progress, the following priorities are recommended:

+### High Priority Tasks (Required for ADR-014 Compliance)

+1. **Complete Missing Repository Implementations**
+   - [x] Implement `RecurringIncomeRepository` with standard methods
+   - [ ] Implement `IncomeCategoryRepository` with standard methods
+   - [ ] Implement `CashflowForecastRepository` with standard methods
+   - [x] Create schema factory for `RecurringIncome` model

+2. **Create Tests for New Repositories**
+   - [ ] Create integration tests for `RecurringIncomeRepository`
+   - [ ] Create integration tests for `IncomeCategoryRepository`
+   - [ ] Create integration tests for `CashflowForecastRepository`
+   - [ ] Create integration tests for recently implemented `DepositScheduleRepository`
+   - [ ] Create integration tests for recently implemented `PaymentScheduleRepository`

+3. **Service Layer Integration**
+   - [ ] Create services to use the new repositories
+   - [ ] Update API endpoints to use the new repositories via services
+   - [ ] Ensure all services follow proper validation flow with Pydantic schemas

+### Medium Priority Tasks (Recommended for Quality)

+1. **Repository Tests Improvement**
+   - [ ] Apply Arrange-Schema-Act-Assert pattern to all repository tests
+   - [ ] Ensure all tests use schema factories
+   - [ ] Add tests for transaction boundaries
+   - [ ] Add tests for error handling

+2. **Documentation**
+   - [ ] Complete documentation for all repository methods
+   - [ ] Document recommended patterns for repository usage
+   - [ ] Update service documentation to reflect repository usage

+### Lower Priority Tasks (Quality of Life)

+1. **Performance Optimization**
+   - [ ] Review query performance in complex repositories
+   - [ ] Optimize relationship loading
+   - [ ] Add caching where appropriate

+2. **Extended Repository Features**
+   - [ ] Add bulk operation methods to specialized repositories
+   - [ ] Implement analytical queries for reporting functions
+   - [ ] Add caching strategies for frequently used data
+   - [ ] Support for complex filtering with multiple conditions

+3. **Code Quality Improvements**
+   - [ ] Add detailed docstrings to all repository methods
+   - [ ] Standardize error handling across repositories
+   - [ ] Implement logging for performance monitoring
+   - [ ] Add code coverage metrics for repository tests

+## Findings and Recommendations

+Based on the comprehensive review of repositories against SQLAlchemy models, the following findings and recommendations are provided:

+### Overall Findings

+1. **Repository Implementation Status**
+   - 15 of 18 required repositories are fully implemented
+   - 3 repositories are still missing:
+     - RecurringIncomeRepository
+     - IncomeCategoryRepository
+     - CashflowForecastRepository

+2. **Schema Factory Status**
+   - Schema factories exist for most repository models
+   - Missing schema factory for RecurringIncome model
+   - Schema factories for CashflowForecast and IncomeCategory are in place

+3. **Test Coverage Status**
+   - Integration test coverage varies across repositories
+   - New repositories (PaymentScheduleRepository, DepositScheduleRepository) lack test coverage
+   - Not all existing tests follow the Arrange-Schema-Act-Assert pattern

+4. **Service Integration Status**
+   - AccountService successfully refactored to use repositories
+   - Remaining services need refactoring to use the repository pattern
+   - New services needed for PaymentSchedule and DepositSchedule

+### Specific Recommendations

+1. **Priority Implementation Tasks**
+   - Implement the three missing repositories (RecurringIncome, IncomeCategory, CashflowForecast)
+   - Create the missing schema factory for RecurringIncome
+   - Develop integration tests for all new repositories
+   - Create comprehensive docstrings for all repository methods

+2. **Testing Improvements**
+   - Apply the Arrange-Schema-Act-Assert pattern to all repository tests
+   - Add test cases for transaction boundaries and error handling
+   - Ensure all tests use schema factories for validation
+   - Test relationship loading extensively

+3. **Service Layer Enhancements**
+   - Develop a consistent approach for service-repository integration
+   - Update existing services to use repositories following AccountService pattern
+   - Create new services for PaymentSchedule and DepositSchedule functionality
+   - Ensure proper validation flow between schemas and repositories

+4. **Documentation Updates**
+   - Document common repository patterns and usage guidelines
+   - Update service documentation to reflect repository usage
+   - Create examples for common repository operations
+   - Add detailed API documentation for repository-based endpoints

+## Conclusion

+The repository layer implementation has made significant progress with 15 of 18 required repositories fully implemented.
+To complete ADR-014 compliance, focus should be on implementing the three missing repositories, creating the necessary schema factories, and developing comprehensive tests.
+The successful refactoring of AccountService provides a clear template for the remaining service refactoring work.

+Following the recommended priorities will ensure a systematic approach to completing the repository layer refactoring and maintaining high code quality standards throughout the implementation.